pavelbrm/pavelbrm.github.io/_posts/2020-06-27-about-software-development-with-golang.md

 It's inspiring and frightening at the same time.
 It's scary to announce something publically.
 It's double scary because I'm not that fluent in English as I wanted to be.
 I don't know what it will wind up with, and also not so sure if I'm able to get it to its end.

 What I do know though is that I will do my best.
-And my hopes are this work helps someone to get more efficient and productive in writing software in general, and with using Golang, and they find it helpful.
+And my hopes are this work helps someone to get more efficient and productive in writing software in general, and with using Go, and they find it helpful.

 Last 12 months I've been working on the code materials for the book.
 While a lot has been already done, there is still some work left to do.
 The materials will be open-sourced when it's time, most likely, when the most of the book is ready.